sporksmith/walking-onions-wip/specs/04-reconstructing-endives.md

         Set pos1 = the successor of previous_pos.

-        Verify that pos1 and pos2 have the same type, and that pos1
+        Verify that pos1 and pos2 have the same type.
-        <= pos2.

         Append the mapping (pos1, pos2) => i to result_idx

         Set previous_pos to pos2.

-    Verify that previous_pos = the maximum value for the index type.
+    Verify that previous_pos = the prececessor of indexspec.first_index.

     Return result_idx.

 ### Raw numeric indices

-If the IndexType is Indextype_RawNumreic, it is describe by a set of spans on a 64-bit index range.
+If the IndexType is Indextype_RawNumreic, it is describe by a set of spans on a 32-bit index range.

     Algorithm: Expanding a RawNumeric index.